 “Hold on to me,” the horse said.
 “Scorpia is coming.”

-“This is the time of day when the fairies feed the beasts,” the horse said, “and they’re all gathered in the palace’s courtyard.
+“This is the time of day when the fairies feed the beasts,” the horse said, “and they’re all gathered in the palace courtyard.
 This is when we should fly over the forest.
 Hold on to my saddle and pull in my reins.
 Don’t hinder me!
 Here we go!”

 “If that’s what you’re looking for,” the fairy said, “you’ve found it.”

-They all lived happily without knowing time.
-The prince stayed young as he had been on the day he had arrived at the palace.
-Each day was bliss for him.
-He would walk through the forest, stroll through the golden corridors of the palace, spend time with his beautiful wife and his sisters-in-law, breathe in the perfume of flowers and rest under the mild sun and the gentle breeze.
-Sometimes he went hunting for rabbits and little birds, and one day, as he was following a white rabbit, he shot an arrow and missed, he shot another and missed again.
-Annoyed, the prince followed the rabbit and, with his third arrow, he hit it.
-He walked to the rabbit, picked it up by the ears and put it in his bag.
-And that was when he realized that he had set foot into the Vale of Tears.
+Sometimes he went hunting for rabbits and little birds.
+One day, as he was following a white rabbit, he shot an arrow and missed.
+He shot another and missed again.
+Annoyed, he followed the rabbit and, with his third arrow, struck it.
+He walked over, picked it up by the ears, and put it in his bag.
+That was when he realized he had set foot in the Vale of Tears.

 “Oh, my poor husband, have you stepped into the Vale of Tears?” the youngest fairy said.